The #1 Millionaire-Maker Stock

 So that’s my first criterion satisfied.
 Globalstar is a growth machine.

 Annual earnings per share are a similar story.
-The company saw 124.76% growth from FY2021 to FY2022, 86% growth from FY2022 to FY2023, and 103% from FY2023 to FY2024.
-That’s my second criterion passed with flying colors.
+The company saw earnings improve meaningfully over recent years as the business has scaled.
+That’s my second criterion, passed with flying colors.

 Up next, an RSI over 40.
 The RSI, or relative strength index, measures the speed and magnitude of a stock’s recent price changes to determine whether it’s oversold or overbought at current prices.
 It’s a scale of 0 to 100, where anything below 30 is considered oversold and anything above 70 is considered overbought.
 It’s essentially a measure of the buying or selling pressure on a stock driving its movement up or down, respectively.

-An RSI of 40 is our sweet spot.
-It’s not so low that sellers are driving it down and it still has plenty of room to grow to 70, where it would likely run out of momentum and take a dip as buying pressure wore off.
+From a technical standpoint, the stock has shown constructive momentum.
+That’s not so low that sellers are driving it down, and it still has plenty of room to grow to 70, where it would likely run out of momentum and take a dip as buying pressure wore off.
+So Globalstar meets my third criterion easily: not much selling pressure… with plenty of room to grow…

 Finally, let’s take a look at insider buying.
 It’s one of my favorite metrics to look at.
 If a company’s leadership is buying shares of their own company with all they know about it, it can only mean one thing: They think it’s about to go up.